Aliases for TXNRD2 Gene

 GeneCards Summary for TXNRD2 Gene

 TXNRD2 (Thioredoxin Reductase 2) is a Protein Coding gene.
-Diseases associated with TXNRD2 include Familial Glucocorticoid Deficiency and Familial Isolated Dilated Cardiomyopathy.
-Among its related pathways are Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF) and Cellular Senescence (REACTOME).
-GO annotations related to this gene include oxidoreductase activity and NADP binding.
-An important paralog of this gene is TXNRD1.
+Diseases associated with TXNRD2 include Glucocorticoid Deficiency 5 and Familial Glucocorticoid Deficiency.
+Among its related pathways are Gastric cancer and Oxidative Stress.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and NADP binding.
+An important paralog of this gene is TXNRD3.

+Involved in the control of reactive oxygen species levels and the regulation of mitochondrial redox homeostasis (PubMed:24601690).
 Maintains thioredoxin in a reduced state.
-Implicated in the defenses against oxidative stress.
 May play a role in redox-regulated cell signaling.